Cypressor/isupervision/README.md

 ***
 ## Creating, editing and deleting projects
-- When creating a project, be sure the "Assistent" field is filled out.
-"Assistent" is defined by Firstname + " " + Lastname.
 - Admins can put any name into the "Assistent" field.
 - Assistants can only put their own full name into the assistant field.
 If you are testing, you might not know the full name of the account.
   If you don't know the name of the account you are using, click on the "Abbrechen"-Button, then the name should be filled in automatically.